amd/ryzen-ai-documentation/docs/getstartex.rst

    xcopy %RYZEN_AI_INSTALLER%\onnxruntime\bin\onnxruntime.dll .
    xcopy %RYZEN_AI_INSTALLER%\onnxruntime\bin\onnxruntime_vitisai_ep.dll .

-Here, ``RYZEN_AI_INSTALLER`` is an environment variable that should point to the path\to\ryzen-ai-sw-xx\ryzen-ai-sw-xx.
-If you installed Ryzen-AI software by automatic installer, this variable should already be set.
+Here, ``RYZEN_AI_INSTALLER`` is an environment variable that should point to the ``path\to\ryzen-ai-sw-xx\ryzen-ai-sw-xx``.
+If you installed Ryzen-AI software using the automatic installer, this variable should already be set.
 Ensure that the Ryzen-AI software package has not been moved post installation, in which case ``RYZEN_AI_INSTALLER`` will have to be set again.

 The C++ application that was generated takes 3 arguments: